-- 26.(1) If a function is transferred in terms of this Act or any other legislation from one institution ("the old institution") to another institution ("the new institution")- - (a) the transfer does not interrupt the employee's continuity of employment; - (b) the new institution is automatically substituted in the place of the old institution in respect of all contracts of employment in existence immediately before the date of transfer; - (c) the terms and conditions of service of the affected employees upon the transfer are as agreed between the executive authorities of old and new institutions; and - (d) all collective agreements other than those in respect of terms and conditions of service remain effective in respect of the affected employees for a period of 18 months after the transfer, unless otherwise agreed by the affected trade union, registered under the Labour Relations Act, whose members are affected. - (2) Unless the employee consents, the terms and conditions of service, referred to in subsection (1)(c) may on the whole not be less favourable than those on which the employee was employed immediately before the transfer. - (3) Despite section 210 of the Labour Relations Act, section 197 of that Act does not apply to a transfer of a function in terms of this Act or any other legislation from one institution to another institution, except where the transfer results in the employee being referred from one pension, provident, retirement or similar fund to another in which case the criteria in section 197(4) of the Labour Relations Act must be satisfied.
+- 26. (1) If a function is transferred in terms of this Act or any other law from one institution ("the old institution") to another institution ("the new institution")- - (a) the transfer does not interrupt the employee's continuity of employment; - (b) the new institution is automatically substituted in the place of the old institution in respect of all contracts of employment in existence immediately before the date of transfer;

-Disputes about transfers and secondments
+- (c) the terms and conditions of service of the affected employees upon the transfer are as agreed between the executive authorities of old and new institutions; 25 and - (d) all collective agreements, other than those in respect of terms and conditions of service, remain effective in respect of the affected employees for a period of 18 months after the transfer, unless otherwise agreed by the affected trade union, registered under the Labour Relations Act, whose members are 30 affected. - (2) Unless the employee consents, the terms and conditions of service, referred to in subsection (1)(c) may not be less favourable than those on which the employee was employed immediately before the transfer. - (3) Despite section 210 of the Labour Relations Act, section 197 of that Act does not apply to a transfer of a function in terms of this Act or any other law from one institution to another institution. - (4) Subsection (1) does not prevent the affected employee from being transferred to a pension, provident, retirement or similar fund other than the fund to which the employee belonged before the transfer, if the criteria in section 14(1)(c) of the Pension Fund Act, 40 1956 (Act No. 24 of 1956), are satisfied.

-27.(1) Any employee may refer a dispute concerning the fairness of a transfer or secondment in terms of section 24 or 25 for conciliation to the relevant bargaining council within 15 days after the employee has been informed in writing of the decision to transfer or second.
+Disputes about individual transfers and secondments

-- (2) The relevant bargaining council must set a dispute down for conciliation within 15 days of the referral thereof and, if the dispute remains unresolved, the affected employee may on expedited basis refer the dispute to the Labour Court for decision in accordance with rules made in terms of section 159(3) of the Labour Relations Act. - (3) An employee may not be transferred for the 15 day period and, if the employee refers a dispute within that period, the employee may not be transferred pending the outcome of the conciliation and, if referred to the Labour Court in terms of subsection (3), pending its outcome. - (4) An appeal against the Labour Court's decision does not, pending the outcome of the appeal, suspend its decision.
+- 27.(1) Any employee may refer a dispute concerning the fairness of a transfer or secondment in terms of section 24 or 25 for conciliation to the relevant bargaining council within 15 days after the employee has been informed in writing of the decision 45 to transfer or second the employee. - (2) The relevant bargaining council must set a dispute down for conciliation within 15 days of the referral thereof and, if the dispute remains unresolved, the affected employee may on an expedited basis refer the dispute to the Labour Court for decision in accordance with rules made in terms of section 159(3) of the Labour Relations Act. - (3) An employee may not be transferred for the 15-day period, envisaged in subsection (1), and, if the employee refers a dispute within that period, the employee may not be transferred pending the outcome of the conciliation and, if referred to the Labour Court in terms of subsection (3), pending its outcome. - (4) An appeal against the Labour Court's decision does not, pending the outcome of 55 the appeal, suspend its decision.